KmolYuan/reveal-yaml-rs/README.md

 ./rym pack
 ```

-The executable can be checked with `rym --help`.
+The executable can be checked with `rym` command.

 ## Command Line Interface